tytydraco/yessleep/out/Theres_a_boy_living_under_our_sink.md

 My fingers hit something sharp and hard, and then I couldn't feel them anymore.
 Crampy was saying something, but I couldn't hear him over the storm of bone and flesh rending beneath me.

-When there was nothing left for Crafty to hold onto, I was able to slide what remained of my arm free.
+When there was nothing left for Crampy to hold onto, I was able to slide what remained of my arm free.
 In a daze, I fell back and cradled the mangled, bloody stump against my body.

 Dad was the first to burst into the room, screaming for my mom to call an ambulance as he wrapped a towel around the mess of gore.
 He was a scary man when he got mad, but the panicked face he wore now was somehow much scarier.